LadislavSzolik/ladislav-site/src/blog/career-change.md

 ---
-title: How many candidates?
-excerpt: Reflecting on my initial assumption at the beginning of my career change.
+title: What do I need for a career change?
+excerpt: Years back I had few assumptions about changing my career.
+I revisited and evaluated those assumptions.
+image: cover.svg
-date: 2021-02-04
+date: 2021-02-13
 ---

 A short list of my initial assumptions at the beginning of my career change from Software Engineer to UX Designer.
 Plus comments about how I see things today: